 Another one of Northam’s goals is to undo the effect of decades of discriminatory laws by giving minority communities control over a large portion of the nascent marijuana industries.
 He also proposes widespread expungement of drug convictions, especially for possession, to address the long-term effects of what he characterizes as systemically racist laws.

 Unlike in New Jersey, where voters voted to legalize marijuana for adult recreational use by wide margins, Virginia voters have not voted on their preference for legalization for marijuana.
 Northam’s study estimates that a fully matured recreational marijuana industry could generate as much as $274 million in annual tax revenues within five years of legalization.

 It remains to be seen whether and when the Virginia General Assembly decides to embrace the Working Group recommendations and adds the Commonwealth to the growing list of states that have legalized recreational marijuana.

 The Regulated Substances Blog is intended to keep readers current on developments regarding medical cannabis legalization and regulation and is not intended to be legal advice.
-If you have any further questions regarding the above, please contact David W. Clarke (email@example.com), Robert J. Gastner (firstname.lastname@example.org), or Benjamin A. Beliles (email@example.com).
+If you have any further questions regarding the above, please contact David W. Clarke (email@example.com), or Robert J. Gastner (firstname.lastname@example.org).